Vyral/amy-wengerd/_posts/2020-01-16-big-changes-you-can-expect-in-the-2020-spring-market.md

 youtube_code: U7C3VpSkHoE
 ---

-{% include youtube.html %}<center>Here are a few important changes you can expect in the 2020 spring market.</center>
+{% include youtube.html %}

+<center>Here are a few important changes you can expect in the 2020 spring market.</center>

+&nbsp;

 As laid out in a recent report from CNBC, **here are some trends that have changed how homebuyers will shop for homes in 2020:**